mlundine/Pockmark_Detection/README.md

 Python Libraries: All requirements are listed in three environment files (pockmark_detection.yml, yolo_pockmark.yml, and pix2pix_pockmark.yml).

-Use conda to create these three environemnts.
+Use conda to create these three environments.

 conda env create --file pockmark_detection.yml